Stuycs-K/final-project-10-he-alvin-young-timothy/README.md

 ### Color Planes and Differences between ARGB Planes
 We created our project using Processing, and we decided upon the PNG format because it allows for lossless conversion, ensuring that our encoded image will not lose acuity despite the number of times we encode and save our image, unlike JPEG.
 In Processing, images are initialized with their specific dimensions and with RGB channels(alpha channel ignored) or with ARGB(with transparency mode included).
 As we loop through each pixel in the pixel[] of the target image, we can access these RGB channels for each specific pixel.
 A color value of (0,0,0) indicates a black pixel, whereas (255,255,255) indicates white, with each value dictating how much of each primary color comprises the pixel's color.

 As these values range from 0-255, it is easy to decompose them into binary in the form of 8 bits that can enumerate any value within our range.
-There are eight total color planes for each color, in which one is the base color, and the other 7 planes are variations.
-The way that the color channels work is that if the binary version of the color has a one in that place value, then that pixel will appear in said plane.
+Stegsolve uses eight total color planes for each color (r,g,b), in which one is the base color, and the other 7 planes are variations.
+The way that the color channels work is that if the color's nth bit from the right is equal to one, that pixel will appear as white in that specified plane.
+On the other hand, if the nth bit from the right is equal to zero, the pixel will appear as black on the specified plane.

 Alpha, on the other hand,